 Most InTouch windows can be easily converted into a web page viewable in Internet Explorer.
 However, not all InTouch functionality is compatible with web technology.
-For more information on how InTouch windows are converted, see Chapter 3, Designing InTouch Application Windows for Wonderware Information Server.
+For more information on how InTouch windows are converted, see Chapter 3, "Designing InTouch Application Windows.".